autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-Even if the two keys differ by exactly one key, their digest should be completely different.
+even if the two keys differ by exactly one key, their digest should be completely different.

-If that's not the case, the collision resistance assumption of the cryptographic function is broken (*i.e.,* "it's infeasible to find two strings `s1` and `s2` such that `H(s1) == H(s2)`.")
+if that's not the case, the collision resistance assumption of the cryptographic function is broken (*i.e.,* "it's infeasible to find two strings `s1` and `s2` such that `H(s1) == H(s2)`.")

 <br>